Services

 Counselling offers an opportunity for you to:

-• reflect on what’s going on in your life
+• Reflect on what’s going on in your life

-• take time to consider how you’re coping (or not coping)
+• Take time to consider how you’re coping (or not coping)

-• explore how you might be able to increase your understanding, confidence and control of events.
+• Explore how you might be able to increase your understanding, confidence and control of events.

 Counselling provides a safe and confidential place for you to think out loud and put feelings into words.
 It can offer an opportunity to slow down, take stock of emotions and look for alternative perspectives on your worries, stresses and fears.
 You can receive up to 8 sessions of counselling to support you to reflect on your current circumstances and explore strategies to support you.